fa7ad/neutrino-preset-preact/README.md

 By defining an entry point named `vendor` you can split out external dependencies into a chunk separate from your application code.

-_Example: Put React and React DOM into a separate "vendor" chunk:_
+_Example: Put Preact and Preact-compat into a separate "vendor" chunk:_

 ```js
 module.exports = neutrino => {